ropas/pytea/doc/config.md

 PyTea reads `pyteaconfig.json` to handle analysis options of Pytea, like `pyrightconfig.json` of Pyright.

 The user should place `pyteaconfig.json` in which contains the target Python file.
+If the config file does not exist, default parameters will be used.

-The user can also run PyTea with explicit command-line options like below.
+The user can also run PyTea with explicit command-line options like below:

 ```bash
 # set explicit path of pyteaconfig.json